 4 HI

-This setting engages all 4 wheels at high speed (vehicle dependent but typically 50+) where traction may be an issue.
-For example, on a rain-soaked highway at high speeds.
+This setting engages all 4 wheels where traction may be an issue.
+For example, on a snow covered road or a muddy field.

 4 LO

 This setting is for low speed ONLY and engages a separate set of gears that are specifically designed to multiply the torque of your engine when extremely tough situations are present.
-For example, when going through muddy terrain or when driving at slow speeds on ice or snow.
+For example, when going through muddy terrain or when moving a heavy load at low speeds.
 This is for down-low grunt.

 So, what’s this all got to do with utilizing the proper lubricant in your HD beast?
 Well, all these moving parts need proper lubrication to go the distance.
 A quality product needs to do three things: